Privileged Attribution Constrained Deep Networks for Facial Expression Recognition: Method

 \subsection{Prior heatmap}

 The method presented in this paper is generic and can be applied to many computer vision tasks.
 Its strength comes from the fact that it uses prior information of particularly relevant regions at train time to constrain the attribution of feature maps in the network, while no additional information is needed at inference time.
 The choice of the prior might orientate the final decisions a lot.
 In this work, we choose to use face alignment points as a prior.
-From a 2D face image \textit{I}, the face alignment model \textit{g} locates 68 facial landmarks that form the face shape $\textbf{y} \in \mathbf{R}^{68^*2}$ (the \textit{n}-th lign of this matrix corresponding to the 2D coordinates of the \textit{n}-th facial landmark).
-Let $\delta_y$ denote the dirac delta function.
+From a 2D face image \textit{I}, the face alignment model \textit{g} locates 68 facial landmarks that form the face shape $\textbf{y} \in \mathbf{R}^{68^*2}$ (the \textit{n}-th row of this matrix corresponding to the 2D coordinates of the \textit{n}-th facial landmark).
+Let $\mathbf{1}^L_{i,j}$ denote the indicator function which equals 1 when on a landmark, and 0 otherwise.
 From these facial landmark coordinates, we create an image $a^*$ with:

 Which ultimately gives an image with pixel values of 1 at the landmarks and 0 elsewhere.
 We then apply a gaussian filter with a standard deviation $\sigma$ of 3 to this image $a^*$.
 We then have:

 Examples of such prior heatmaps are shown in Figure \ref{heatmaps}.
 Notice how the network manages to integrate the prior information, and focuses on the highlighted relevant localisations.
 As we will show in the experiments, this allows to dramatically improve the FER performance, without needing additional information at inference time.